Slaitroc/RicciPaoliGrisoni/RASD.md

 1. The company selects the "Sign up" option.
 2. The platform opens the sign-up page.
 3. The company selects the "Company" option, provides the required information (Company name, Company headquarters address, VAT number, email and password) and click the "Sign Up" button.
-4. The platform sends a confirmation email to the provided email address through the Email Provider.
+4. The platform validates the VAT number and the email and checks if it is unique.
-5. The platform shows a message to the Company to confirm the registration.
+5. The platform sends a confirmation email to the provided email address through the Email Provider.
-6. The Company confirms the registration by clicking on the link in the email.
+6. The platform shows a message to the Company to confirm the registration.
-7. The platform validates the VAT number and checks if it is unique.
+7. The Company confirms the registration by clicking on the link in the email.
 8. The platform confirms the registration and activates the account.
 9. The Company is redirected to the platform's Dashboard.